sap-tutorials/sap-build-process-automation/tutorials/spa-dropdown-value-help-filtering-test/spa-dropdown-value-help-filtering-test.md

 ## You will learn
 - to release and deploy the project
 - to filter data in a dropdown
+- to retrieve sample project from the Store

 ## Intro
 In this tutorial, you will release and deploy the project created in the previous tutorial and test the dropdown filtering in the form.